fxhash/onchfs/doc/docs/concepts/http-proxy.md

       - otherwise throw; resource can't be served
     - if nothing is found, throw 404 (except if iterating through the blockchains)

-Due to the nature of the specifications of these steps being clear for any onchfs resource, the `onchfs js` library can be used quite simply using the built-in resolver:
+Because onchfs resource resolution is clearly specified, libraries can be used for abstracting these repetitive steps.
+For instance, this is an implementation of an http proxy using the [onchfs js library](/docs/libraries/onchfs-js/overview):

 ```js
 // example using express for handling http requests